 DVLA Logbook – information about vehicle registration documents officially known as V5C, including applications, fees etc

 DVLA MOT – Resource for MOT tests, MOT history and how this information helps a motorist

-DVLA SORN – Explaining what SORN (Statutory Off Road Notification) is and when it is useful for taking a car off of the road
+DVLA SORN – Explaining what SORN (Statutory Off Road Notification) is and when it helps take a car off of the road

 Contacting the DVLA by Phone

-The DVLA is a large organisation with numerous departments, making it very difficult to find the right department or advisor.
+The DVLA is a large organisation with numerous departments, making it very difficult to find the correct department or advisor.

-Contact DVLA was created to elevate the stress people often experienced when trying to contact the DVLA.
+Contact DVLA was created to elevate the stress people often experience when trying to contact the DVLA.
 Contact DVLA provides a call forwarding service that makes it easy to get to the department you need and also offers phone numbers when possible.
-Contact DVLA is independent of the DVLA, but has gone to extraordinary efforts to ensure callers always receive up-to-date phone numbers, as well as the latest information on the DVLA’s services and guidelines.
+Contact DVLA is independent of the DVLA but has gone to extraordinary efforts to ensure callers always receive up-to-date phone numbers and the latest information on the DVLA’s services and guidelines.